-An Iron Age bowl from Tullen, Co.
+An Iron Age Bowl from Tullen, Co.
 Roscommon

-by independent woodworking specialist Caitríona Moore and senior archaeologist Ros Ó Maoldúin of Archaeological Management Solutions
+By independent woodworking specialist Caitríona Moore and senior archaeologist Ros Ó Maoldúin of Archaeological Management Solutions

 Excavations in advance of the N5 Ballaghaderreen to Scramoge Road Scheme in County Roscommon led to the discovery of over 100 previously unrecorded archaeological sites revealing evidence of human activity in the area extending from the Mesolithic to modern times.
 Here we highlight a particularly well-preserved Iron Age alder bowl found during an excavation (reg. no. E5142) directed by Lydia Cagney in Tullen townland, just north-west of Scramoge.